haraldar/QuickZebra/README.md

 # QuickZebra
-A C# class library (dll) for creating ZPL code from C# code.
+A C# class library for creating ZPL code from C# code.
 Written to work with at least labelary.
-There are 2 different approaches with the same result in this library.
+There are different approaches with the same result in this library, which will be displayed in Program.cs.

 ---